lkarabeg/vue-awaitable-modal/README.md

 A simple, barebones modal library inspired by the modals in Angular Material.

-Bring your own components and styling, because this library doesn't provide those.
+Bring your own components and styling.

 ## How it works